sguox002/leetcode/leetcode-all.md

 - algorithm in array applied in tree.
 - tree is a special graph.
 - binary tree, BST, n-ary tree

+<<-1145	Binary Tree Coloring Game    		51.4%	Medium
+first player choose one node, each player can only choose his neighnors. second player can have 3 choices: left child, parent,right child.
+Since the choice will bprevent the first player to choose that branch.
+So it turns out the count the nodes in all three branches.
+You can always choose two branches.
+->>

 <<-1161	Maximum Level Sum of a Binary Tree    		71.1%	Medium	->>